peterhinch/micropython-async/v3/docs/TUTORIAL.md

 In the following code sample three `Task` instances are created and scheduled for execution.
 The "Tasks are running" message is immediately printed.
-The three instances of the task `bar` appear to run concurrently: in fact when one pauses, the scheduler grants execution to the next giving the illusion of
+The three instances of the task `bar` appear to run concurrently.
+In fact, when one pauses, the scheduler grants execution to the next, giving the illusion of
 concurrency:

 ```python